 As you navigate this website you will find information on how to become a Wisconsin Certified Peer Specialist, trainings, continuing education, recertification and other information that is pertinent to the Peer Specialist Program.

-You must have taken and successfully completed one of the State-approved Peer Specialist Trainings in order to apply to take the Certification exam.
+You must have taken and successfully completed a State-approved Peer Specialist Training in order to apply to take the Certification exam.
 Proof of training has to be submitted with the application.

 2016 Exam Dates:

 July 20, 2016 application deadline June 29, 2016

 (NAPS, DBSA, N.E.W.
 Hope training curriculums, current exam)

 September 28, 2016 application deadline September 7, 2016

 (new training curriculum, new exam)